Statius: Statius as a character in Purgatorio

 Though Statius converted to Christianity, he states that he kept his Christianity a secret (Purg.
-22.90) as he lived at a time where Christians were persecuted, which resulted him spending four centuries in the fourth terrace of Purgatory, where the vice of sloth is cleansed.
+22.90) as he lived at a time when Christians were persecuted, which resulted him spending four centuries in the fourth terrace of Purgatory, where the vice of sloth is cleansed.

 Dante presents Statius as the author of Thebaid and Achilleid and as someone who has a great admiration for Virgil.
 Statius remarks that Virgil's Aeneid "was my mama and my nurse" (Purg.
 21.98) to express Virgil as his inspiration.
 In Purgatorio, when Dante reveals Virgil's identity to Statius, Statius makes a failed attempt to embrace Virgil, which parallels with Aeneas's failed attempt to embrace the shade of his father Anchises in Aeneid 6.700–2.
 Dante also adds inventive details about Statius's life to fit with the narrative of the Divine Comedy.
 In addition to being a foil for Virgil, Dante's creative freedom allows him to establish Statius as a reflection of himself.
 Both Statius's and Dante's salvation is facilitated by Virgil.
 Statius's conversations with Virgil parallel Dante's conversations with Virgil.
 For example, Statius asks Virgil where the poets Terence, Caecilius, Plautus and Lucius Varius are.
 Both Dante and Statius are curious about the souls in Hell and look to Virgil as a mentor.

 Furthermore, Dante's inventive portrayal of Statius embodies three elements of conversion important for the Comedys tropology of exile.
 First, his conversion to Christianity symbolizes exodus as humanity was redeemed through Christ.
 Second, his aversion of vice exemplifies the soul's conversion from sin to grace.
 Third, his completion of cleansing in Purgatorio allegorizes the soul's exodus from servitude to eternal glory.
 In addition, the idea that Virgil was the reason for his conversion simulates how Virgil was a rescuer for Dante in the first canto of Inferno.
 However, though Statius's conversion to Christianity is a key positive element in the Divine Comedy, it is also a "negative exemplum" to Dante.
 This is because Statius shunned from publicly revealing his Christianity, contrary to Dante, who publicly writes about his faith in the Divine Comedy.